SiliconJelly/InvesTriX/README.md

 -------

-# **NOTICE : I am open for pull requests or other contributions of endpoints feel free to drop your commits!**
+# **N.B. : I am open for pull requests or other contributions of endpoints feel free to drop your commits!**

 # Unofficial Documentation of InvesTriX Trade's Private API